smkmrr/health-study/README.md

 # Health Study Data Analysis

 ## Overview
-This project performs a statistical analysis on a health dataset to explore relationships between age, weight, smoking status, systolystic blood pressure, cholesterol.
+This project implements a statistical analysis and machine learning pipeline using a health dataset.
+It is designed to explore relationships between health metrics (such as age, weight, and smoking habits) and cardiovascular health (systolic blood pressure).

-The analysis is presented in a Jupyter Notebook (`report.ipynb`).
-To maintain a clean and modular codebase, all data processing, statistical calculations, and visualization logic are separated into Python modules within the `src/` directory.
+The project uses **Object-Oriented Programming (OOP)** principles to organize analysis logic and utilizes **Linear Algebra** via `scikit-learn` for predictive modeling.

+---

+## Key Analysis Steps

+### 1. Descriptive Analysis
+* Calculation of summary statistics (Mean, Median, Min, Max) for age, weight, height, blood pressure, and cholesterol.
+* Identification of hypertension prevalence.

+### 2. Simulation
+* Monte Carlo-style simulation to compare disease prevalence in the dataset against a simulated population of 1,000 individuals.

+### 3. Statistical Inference
+* **Confidence Intervals:** Calculation of the 95% confidence interval for mean systolic blood pressure using both Normal Approximation and Bootstrap methods.
+* **Hypothesis Testing:** A two-sample t-test to determine if there is a statistically significant difference in blood pressure between smokers and non-smokers.
+* **Power Analysis:** Simulation to determine the statistical power of the hypothesis test.

+### 4. Predictive Modeling (Linear Algebra)
+* **Linear Regression:** A model predicting systolic blood pressure based on Age and Weight.
+* **Visualization:** Scatter plot with a regression trendline to visualize correlations.

+---

 ## Project Structure